microsoft/promptflow/docs/tools-reference/vector_index_lookup_tool.md

 ## Outputs

 The following is an example for JSON format response returned by the tool, which includes the top-k scored entities.
-The entity follows a generic schema of vector search result provided by our EmbeddingStore SDK.
+The entity follows a generic schema of vector search result provided by our promptflow-vectordb SDK.
 For the Vector Index Search, the following fields are populated:

 | Field Name | Type | Description |
 | ---- | ---- | ----------- |